-Contact the Council if you have a request for drain cleaning or spoil removal. > > To protect the quality of our waterways and Lake Ellesmere, Council encourage > landowners to fence heavy stock (cattle, deer and horses) from all drains and > waterways.
-Environment Canterbury regulates the fencing of stock from rivers, > lakes and wetlands.
-For further advice on fencing requirements contact > Environment Canterbury.
+Contact the Council if you have a request for drain cleaning or spoil removal.

+- To protect the quality of our waterways and Lake Ellesmere, we strongly encourage you to fence heavy stock (cattle, deer and horses) from all drains and waterways.
+Environment Canterbury regulates the fencing of stock from rivers, lakes and wetlands.
+For further advice on fencing requirements contact Environment Canterbury.

 - Further details of these schemes are provided in the Activity Management Plan.